vWernay/lua/EXTENDED.md

 count,dNear,dFar = circle.intersectsRay(..., rayPos --[[ vec2 ]], rayDir --[[ vec2 ]], [dNear, dFar])
 ```

-## Plane:
+## Plane

 An affine 2D subspace of a 3D dimensional space.
+All operators
-All operators (non-constructors) are of the form:
+(non-constructors) are of the form:

 ```lua
 -- planeNormal --[[ vec3 ]]: The direction the plane is facing,
 -- planeOffset --[[ vec3 ]]: The offset of this plane from the origin (0,0,0),